 Surveys and interviews

 It is essential to have in mind that customers have different levels of engagement.
-Depending on the size of the form, some of them may not get so interested in helping you.
+Depending on the size of the form, some of them may not be so interested in helping you.

 On the other hand, a small form or interview will not supply you with the necessary information.

-Create smart questions, which may be arranged in four categories: demographics, personal data, content consumption, and challenges.
+Create smart questions, which may be arranged into four categories: demographics, personal data, content consumption, and challenges.
 Take a look at the following examples.

 - What are your gender, age, and education?

 - Where do you live?